Tips For Parents

-Top 10 Tips For Parents: Language Development
+Top 10 For Language Development

-I recommend that you read these tips and come back and reference them as needed.
+I recommend that you read these tips parents and come back and reference them as needed.
 Some will apply to your child and some will not.
 Some you will use during certain situations and some won’t fit at all.
 All tips are research-proven techniques to help with toddler behavior and language learning.

 Remember, you, the parent, are the expert on your child!